open-learning-exchange/open-learning-exchange.github.io/pages/bellapps.md

 To see the actual user interface, go to http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html.
 You will be shown the page below.
 Make sure you fill it out completely.

+**Note:** *Save a screenshot of the configuration page so that you can post it on the Gitter chat after submitting your registration request*

 **Note:** *Interns should include their own details in the space provided.*

 ![Become an Administrator](uploads/images/become_admin.png)